goober/spring-cloud-sleuth-bug/README.md

 # Spring Cloud Sleuth loosing ParentSpanId

 This repository contains a minor Spring Boot 2 application with the purpose of replicating a bug in Spring Cloud Sleuth where the ParentSpanId is lost on subsequent calls.
+See [gh-949](https://github.com/spring-cloud/spring-cloud-sleuth/issues/949)

 ## Run
 Execute the following command to start the service on port 8000